pcaston/OpenPeerPower.github.io/source/_integrations/dialogflow.markdown

 - Click "Save"
 - Create a new intent
 - Below "User says" write one phrase that you, the user, will tell Dialogflow, e.g., `What is the temperature at home?`
-- In "Action" set some key (this will be the bind with Home Assistant configuration), e.g.,: GetTemperature
+- In "Action" set some key (this will be the bind with Open Peer Power configuration), e.g.,: GetTemperature
-- In "Response" set "Cannot connect to Home Assistant or it is taking to long" (fall back response)
+- In "Response" set "Cannot connect to Open Peer Power or it is taking to long" (fall back response)
 - At the end of the page, click on "Fulfillment" and check "Use webhook"
 - Click "Save"
 - On the top right, where is written "Try it now...", write, or say, the phrase you have previously defined and hit enter
-- Dialogflow has send a request to your Home Assistant server
+- Dialogflow has send a request to your Open Peer Power server

 <div class='note warning'>